Leeds United F.C.: 2020–present: Promotion, relegation and subsequent promotion

 After a slow start to the 2024–25 season, Leeds moved into 2nd place in the table on 18 October when they beat Sheffield United 2–0 at Elland Road.
 They were not to leave the top 3 again that season; as early pace-setters Sunderland faltered, the race for promotion developed into a three-way battle with Sheffield United and Burnley.
-After a loss to Blackburn Rovers at the end of November, Leeds went on a three month unbeaten run which included wins over rivals Sheffield United and Sunderland, and a 7–0 win over Cardiff City at Elland Road.
+After a loss to Blackburn Rovers at the end of November, Leeds went on a three-month unbeaten run which included wins over rivals Sheffield United and Sunderland, and a 7–0 win over Cardiff City at Elland Road.
 However, one victory in five games during March saw Leeds briefly drop to 3rd in the table, before a run of three wins, coupled with three unexpected defeats for Sheffield United, left them on the brink of promotion.
 On 21 April, Leeds beat Stoke City 6–0 at Elland Road, before Burnley beat Sheffield United in a later kick off, meaning that both were promoted automatically.
 A late win at Plymouth Argyle on the last day of the season confirmed Leeds as winners of the Championship title.

+Leeds United’s return to the Premier League in 2025 had several memorable moments, including home and away draws against Liverpool, a 3-1 victory over Chelsea and most notably, a 2-1 win over rivals Manchester United at Old Trafford for the first time since 1981.
+The club also guaranteed safety from relegation on 10 May thanks to Arsenal defeating West Ham United 1-0 at London Stadium.
+Additionally, Leeds enjoyed a stellar FA Cup run, reaching the semi-finals for the first time since 1987, before falling to Chelsea 0-1.

 Colours

-In Leeds United's first 15 years, the club kit was modelled on Huddersfield Town's blue and white striped shirts, white shorts and dark blue socks with blue and white rings on the turnovers, because Huddersfield's chairman Hilton Crowther was attempting to merge the two clubs.
-He eventually left Huddersfield to take over at Leeds.

-In 1934, Leeds United switched to blue and yellow halved shirts incorporating the city crest, white shorts and blue socks with yellow tops.
-The kit was worn for the first time on 22 September 1934.
-In 1950, Leeds switched to yellow shirts with blue sleeves and collars, white shorts and black, blue and gold hooped socks.
-In 1955, Leeds changed again to royal blue shirts with gold collars, white shorts, and blue and yellow hooped socks, thus echoing the original Leeds City strip.
-In 1961, Don Revie introduced a plain white strip throughout.
+Leeds United's first kit was modelled on Huddersfield Town's blue and white striped shirts, white shorts and dark blue socks with blue and white rings on the turnovers, because Huddersfield's chairman Hilton Crowther was attempting to merge the two clubs.
+Leeds later ditched their blue and white stripes in favour of blue and gold halved shirts, incorporating the city crest badge; the shorts were white and socks blue with gold tops.
+Leeds then switched to old gold shirts finished with blue sleeves and collars, white shorts and black, blue and gold hooped socks.
+Black shorts later replaced the white ones on the grounds of improved visibility.
+Leeds later changed again, this time to royal blue shirts with gold collars, white shorts and blue and gold hooped socks, a kit that echoed that worn originally by Leeds City.
+In 1961–62, a plain all-white strip throughout was introduced.